work in progress…

 PATH

-using the failed command as arguments.
+As of Bash Version 4, when a command search fails, the shell executes a shell function named command_not_found_handle() using the failed command as arguments.
 This can be used to provide user friendly messages or install software packages etc. Since this function runs in a separate execution environment, you can't really influence the main shell with it (changing directory, setting variables).

 to be continued